NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 which change connections of premium players who enabled it to online connections.
 The same goes for disabling heads - you cannot disable them if you have online mode enabled.

 Minecraft 1.21.9 has added [object components](https://github.com/NEZNAMY/TAB/wiki/How-to-use-Minecraft-components#object-components-1219), which allow you to display player heads.
-You can put for example `<head:name:%player%>` at the beginning of tabprefix to simulate this.
+You can put for example `<head:%player%>` at the beginning of tabprefix to simulate this (you will need a plugin like SkinsRestorer for the players to properly be able to recognize skins by player name).

 ## #7 - Where can I find current default config files?
 You can do any of the following: